“When a team outgrows individual performance and learns team confidence, excellence becomes a reality.”

 We have all heard the homily “There is no “I” in “Team. ” As any sports coach knows, a team’s results overshadow the individual.
 You do need some top talent on a first class team, but every team is more than the sum of its parts.

 Similarly in business environments, success is a function of more than individual effort.
 Employee collaboration and contribution leads to increased success.
 Employee contribution and engagement in group decision making is as important to success in business, as football linemen are in contributing to a scoring drive by protecting their quarterback or opening a hole for the running back for the touchdown drive.
+Just as in sports, where a well-coordinated team outperforms individuals working in isolation, the same principle applies in the corporate world.

 Simply put: Engaged employees are more satisfied team members.
 They know they are part of the team.
 Engaged employees feel they are contributors to the overall success of the enterprise.
 Which brings us to a hotly debated question by leaders and teammates around the world, “How to most easily engage employees?”
 The answer can be very simple . . . include them in more decisions affecting the team.
 When teammates feel included as though they are included in the decision making process and share in the resulting outcomes, the whole team benefits and improves.